 Studying made easy

-Have you just enrolled in an Informatics, Information Systems, or Informatics Teacher Education program at KIT?
+Have you just enrolled in an Informatics, Information Systems or Informatics Teacher Education program at KIT?
 Then you are at the right place!
-Welcome to the entry page of the Faculty of Computer Science.
+Welcome to the entry page of the KIT Department of Informatics.
 Our goal is to prepare you for the organizational ups and downs of your studies and to make you fit for the galaxy of computer science studies.
-To this end, we present a few tips and courses that should make your start a little easier.
+To this end, we present some orientation offers and a few tips and courses that should make your start a little easier.
 Sounds good?
 Then grab your notepad and let's go!

 For many students, when they start their studies, a completely new chapter in their lives begins.
-With the start of your studies you will enter a completely new world that differs in many aspects from school and previous experiences.
+With the start of their studies, they will enter a completely new world, which differs in many aspects from school and previous experiences.

 In order to prepare you for a smooth start to your studies, we have listed some tips and offers here.
 Below you will find important information about the first semester and offers before the actual start of the lecture, such as the orientation phase and the preparatory courses.